 - Nagios (although Nagios is not commercially supported, many admins swear by it.
 See this for some Alternatives to Nagios)

-Knowing How to properly manage traffic on Windows 2008 Server and monitor bandwidth consumption is a good way to keep a hawk-eye on your network.
-We hope this article has assisted you in your end-goal.
+Knowing How to properly Manage and Monitor traffic on Windows 2008 Server and monitor bandwidth consumption is a good way to keep a hawk-eye on your network.
+There are plenty of utilities and tools that can help you monitor and analyze traffic for Free – We hope this article has assisted you in your end-goal.